GitMax42/website/speed/index.md

 ## Serve WebP images to speed up your website
-WebP is an image format for lossy and lossless compression, developed by Google.
+WebP is an image format for lossy and lossless compression, developed by Google and widely supported by browsers, as you can see from [caniuse](https://caniuse.com/#feat=webp).

-WebP is already widely supported by browsers, as you can see from [caniuse](https://caniuse.com/#feat=webp)
+Files are typically smaller in size compared to other formats at equivalent SSIM (Structural similarity) index, so perfect to save some bytes.

 ### How to generate WebP images
-There are a different tools/application to generate WebP images.
-If you like to generate it via CLI, than [Google developers portal](https://developers.google.com/speed/webp/docs/using) is the best place.
+There are a different tools/application to generate WebP images, if you like to generate it via CLI, than [Google developers portal](https://developers.google.com/speed/webp/docs/using) is the best place.